|

 would have been able to mount a satisfactory defence against the

 Rutan invasion fleet and would be free today.
+Without emotional attachment we are as good as

 empty shells.
 Where are the passion and the lifeblood of the Time